5 Celebrity’s Bio Books Like Greenlights

 4. Stories I Only Tell My Friends

 All these stories aren’t based on him purposefully going out to meet these people.
 It was all about chance encounters of him being in the right place at the right time.
 When he talks about meeting Liza Minnelli on Page Twenty seven, it happens to be that she was performing in Dayton, Ohio.
-He saw her tour manager in the lobby in the same hotel that she was in.
+He saw her tour manager in the lobby of the same hotel that she was in.
 Liza Minnelli met her when she was there with another guy in her hotel room and talked with her about show business, and it all worked well for him.

 Rob Lowe had a challenging childhood being of a family of divorce.
 It was fascinating to read about how his mother and father were different, their separation, and why they fell apart.
-Then what happened when his parents remarried.
+Then what happened when his parents remarried?
 Many different things happened in that period, especially for Rob Lowe, where he lived.
 Many of the stories that Rob Lowe talks about in this book seem to revolve around the idea of fate.

 Stories I Only Tell My Friends